stephane-r/holoplay-pwa/README.md

 <hr>

-HoloPlay is a audio only Youtube alternative app using [Invidious API](https://github.com/omarroth/invidious).
+HoloPlay is a Youtube alternative app using [Invidious API](https://github.com/omarroth/invidious).
 You can save music to favoris or create your playlists.
 This project is fully open source.

 If you want add more feature, PM or PR are welcome :)